-Whereas the prices of different-maturity commodity futures have become much more closely linked, we use dynamic correlation and recursive cointegration techniques to show that the degree of co-movement between benchmark commodity- and equity-investment returns has not changed materially over the course of the last fifteen years.
+Whereas this extant research has documented that the prices of different-maturity commodity futures have recently become much more closely linked, we use dynamic correlation and recursive cointegration techniques to show that the degree of co-movement between benchmark commodity- and equity-investment returns has not changed materially over the course of the last fifteen years.
 In particular, notwithstanding the surge in commodity investment, the already very low correlation between the rates of return on passive investments in these two asset classes has become negative in the last five years.
-Our results are similar in spirit to the finding that, despite increased capital flows to emerging markets in the years following their financial liberalization and despite greater integration with world equity markets, cross-market return correlations did not increase enough to diminish the benefit, to U.S. investors, of diversifying into emerging-market stocks (Bekaert & Harvey, 2000; Carrieri, Errunza, & Hogan, 2007).
+Our results are similar in spirit to the finding that, despite increased capital flows to emerging markets in the years following their financial liberalization and despite greater integration with world equity markets, cross-market return correlations did not increase enough to diminish the benefit, to U.S. investors, of diversifying into emerging-market stocks (Bekaert and Harvey, 2000; Carrieri, Errunza and Hogan, 2007).

-We use Standard and Poor's S&P 500 return and GSCI total return data to proxy for the rates of return on representative unlevered investments in, respectively, U.S. equities and commodities (we obtain qualitatively similar results with two other widely-used indices: Dow Jones' DJIA equity and DJ-AIGTR commodity indices1).
+We use Standard and Poor's S&P 500 return and GSCI total return data to proxy for the rates of return on representative unlevered investments in, respectively, U.S. equities and commodities.
+We obtain qualitatively similar results with two other widely-used indices: Dow Jones' DJIA equity and DJ-AIGTR commodity indices3.

 Because much of the commodity investment boom is still quite new, any change in pricing relationships is likely to be a recent phenomenon.
 HHOR, for example, do not find pricing efficiency changes across crude oil futures maturities until late 2003 (for one-year contracts) or mid-2004 (for two-year contracts).
-It is therefore especially important to utilize recent data.
-Accordingly, we use daily, weekly and monthly returns from January 15^{th} , 1991 (when GSCI products first became available) to July 2^{nd} , 2007.
+It is therefore important to utilize recent data.
+Accordingly, we use daily, weekly and monthly returns from January 15th, 1991 (when GSCI products first became available) to July 2nd, 2007.

-To identify possible changes in the co-movements between the asset return series, we run all of our analyses on the entire sample period and then focus in particular on three successive fiveyear sub-periods: June 1992 through May 1997; June 1997 through May 2002; and, June 2002 through June 2007.
+To identify possible changes in the co-movements between the asset return series, we run all of our analyses on the entire sample period and then focus in particular on three successive five-year sub-periods: June 1992 through May 1997; June 1997 through May 2002; and, June 2002 through June 2007.
 The first subperiod predates the commodity investment boom, while the third subperiod overlaps with that boom.
 These two subperiods, however, correspond to times of economic expansion.
-The second subperiod allows us to assess the relation between commodities and equities during the stock-market bubble and its immediate aftermath - including an economic contraction, as defined by the National Bureau of Economic Research (NBER).
+The second subperiod allows us to assess the relation between commodities and equities during the stock-market bubble and its immediate aftermath -- including an economic contraction, as defined by the National Bureau of Economic Research (NBER).

-We find statistically significantly differences in the means and standard deviations of the rates of returns across the two asset classes and, for each asset class, across the three sub-periods.
-In
+We find statistically significant differences in the means and standard deviations of the rates of returns across the two asset classes and, for each asset class, across the three sub-periods.
+By contrast, we find only small differences in cross-asset correlations for the three sub-periods.
+The simple correlation between equities and commodities, which was slightly positive between 1992 and 1997, becomes slightly negative between 2002 and 2007.
+We obtain qualitatively similar results at all return frequencies.4

-1Unlike the GSCI, the DJ-AIG commodity index is specifically designed to provide a "diversified benchmark for the commodity futures market."
-In particular, it assigns a weight of only about 30% to energy commodities, including about 13% to the WTI return.
+3 Unlike the GSCI, which uses weights that reflect world-production figures and is consequently heavily tilted toward energy commodities, the DJ-AIG commodity index is specifically designed to provide a "diversified benchmark for the commodity futures market."
+In particular, it assigns a weight of only about 30% to energy commodities, including about 13% to crude oil.
 By comparison, as of mid-July, 2007, the GSCI assigned a weight of more than 70% to energy commodities, including 36% to crude oil (WTI nearby contract).
 Other GSCI competitors include the Deutsche Bank Liquid Commodity Index, Rogers International Commodity Index, and Reuters-CRB.